- SAP would like its customers to underestimate the liability of indirect access.

 - As I stated in the “Faux Policy Change Article,” SAP’s overall intent is to get its customers to lower their guard.

-- The less that their customers are prepared, the more SAP can use indirect access as a hammer against them.
+- The less their customers are prepared, the more SAP can use indirect access as a hammer against them.

 - Time is of the essence.
 SAP uses shortened timelines to get customers to acquiesce to their demands.
 The less preparatory work they have done before SAP drops an indirect access claim upon them, the more likely they will end up doing what SAP wants, and this is covered in the article The Time Issue Faced with Indirect Access.